-The Teacher Leadership concentration is designed to offer certified teachers with three or more years of teaching experience the opportunity to enhance their professional skills and increase their earning potential.
-Course work will prepare teachers to serve as department chairs or curriculum heads in their schools.
-Those who complete the program will be eligible to add a teacher leadership endorsement to a current Illinois Professional Educator License (PEL).
+If you are a certified teacher with three or more years of teaching experience, the Teacher Leadership concentration will enhance your professional skills and increase your earning potential.
+Course work will prepare you to serve as a department chair or curriculum head in your school.
+Completing this degree program will allow you to add a teacher leadership endorsement to a current Illinois Professional Educator License.

 - The Gifted